hashball-lab/play_web/README.md

 2. cd play_web

+3. replace the dealer_address with your partner address in App.js

-3. npm install
+4. npm install

-4. npm start
+5. npm start

 Then you can see web page in your local brower at http://localhost:3000/